How to become Web Developer: Web Development Guide

 Don’t have a computer science degree?
 No problem!
 Web development without a degree is not only possible but is a very common path today.

-- Are web development certificates worth it?
-A certificate from a reputable platform can show employers your dedication, but your portfolio of projects is always more valuable.
+• Are web development certificates worth it?
+A certificate from a trusted platform can show your commitment.
+But your project portfolio matters more.
+It proves your skills and real experience to employers.

 4. The Web Development Job Market